harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/custom-metrics.md

 order: 10
 ---

+***

+<h1>Purpose</h1>
-For situations where you want to track something not part of the standard metrics, you can reach for the custom metrics functionality in k6.
+For situations where you want to track something that is not part of the standard metrics, you can utilize custom metrics functionality in k6.

 The are four metric types in k6; `Counter`, `Gauge`, `Rate` and `Trend`.
 All four can be used when creating custom metrics.
+Below we provide examples of each and how they could be utilized within a test.

+**Note:** In order to utilize custom metrics, you MUST `import { Counter, Gauge, Rate, Trend } from "k6/metrics";` within the init context of your script.
+You may remove any types you are not using in the specific test.

+- TOC
+{:toc}

 ## Counter metrics

+A metric that cumulatively sums added values.

 {% highlight js linenos %}
 import http from "k6/http";